RAG vs Fine-Tuning: Choosing the Right LLM Strategy for Your Use Case

 What RAG Actually Does

-RAG doesn't change the model.
+RAG (Retrieval-Augmented Generation) doesn't change the model.
 It changes what the model sees.

 At inference time, you retrieve relevant documents from a vector store and inject them into the prompt as context.
 The model reasons over that context to produce its answer.